 - 1/2 teaspoon cardamom or substitute

 - 1/4 cup plain Greek yogurt nonfat or lowfat

 - 1 tablespoon maple syrup optional

 - maple syrup, Greek yogurt, chopped walnuts optional for topping

-- In a mixing bowl, combine the buckwheat flour, cardamom, baking powder, and baking soda.
+- In a mixing bowl, combine the buckwheat flour, 1 tablespoon of the orange zest, cardamom (or other spice if using), baking powder, and baking soda.

-- In another bowl, combine the milk, yogurt, egg, orange extract, and maple syrup (if using) and whisk well to combine.
+- In another bowl, combine the kefir, yogurt, egg, orange extract, and maple syrup (if using) and whisk well to combine.

 - Add the wet ingredients to the dry ingredients and stir until the batter is smooth.

 - Heat a nonstick skillet or griddle over medium heat.
 Test to see if it's hot enough by dropping a drop of water onto the pan.
 When it sizzles, the pan is ready.